abdullahmohamed74/slider-reviews-component/README.md

 # Slider component

-slider component to show some reviews
+slider component to show some reviews , using react

 ## Steps